 Apple introduced CarPlay in 2014 as a way to get the most out of a supported infotainment system.
 Rather than pay for in-car GPS or cellular signals for expensive navigation apps and in-car messaging services, Apple proposed users just use the device they already own and pay for.
 In doing so, all of the needed iPhone functions are presented to the driver in a way that may reduce distracted driving.

-Apple CarPlay is the company's standard for connecting an iPhone or iPad to the infotainment unit of a vehicle.
+Apple CarPlay is the company's standard for connecting an iPhone to the infotainment unit of a vehicle.
 This allows the driver and passengers to augment functions from an iOS device with the entertainment system, replacing the existing interface and functions with an iOS-inspired screen.

 For example, the car's navigation system is replaced by Apple Maps, which can take advantage of addresses from calendars, emails, messages, and contacts to try and predict where the driver may want to travel to, providing prompts on the infotainment unit's screen with suggested destinations.
 Apple Maps can also be used to search for nearby gas stations, coffee shops, and other facilities during a journey.